frankischilling/fce360-enhanced/README.md

 ---

 **Note:** The detailed function documentation has been moved to the [GitHub Wiki](https://github.com/frankischilling/fce360-enhanced/wiki) for better organization and easier maintenance.
 All functions, parameters, return values, notes, and examples are available there.

+**For Contributors:** The Lua API bindings are organized into modular C++ files.
+See the [Contributing Guide](https://github.com/frankischilling/fce360-enhanced/wiki/Contributing) for details on the codebase structure and guidelines for adding new APIs.

 ---
 ## Advanced tuning (optional)